What to expect:

 Good to know:

-Thai massage may at first seem a little intense, especially if you’re used to Swedish massage and don’t normally do much stretching, but as it proceeds it becomes relaxing and invigorating.
+Thai massage may at first seem a little intense.
+If you’re used to Swedish massage and don’t normally do much stretching, this is different.

-Thai massage reminds you that massage isn’t just pressure applied to you by someone else, but it is rather a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.
+Thai massage reminds you that massage isn’t just pressure applied to you by someone else.
+It is rather a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.

 Unlike Swedish massage, there’s a lot of interaction in Thai massage between you and your therapist.